- Movie Reviews

-Not recommended under 15 due to violent, disturbing scenes, frequent coarse language, and strong adult themes.
+Not suitable under 15; parental guidance to 15 (violent, disturbing scenes, frequent coarse language, strong adult themes)

 This topic contains: